 Battery capacity is the amount of energy in kWh (units), that a battery can store.

-However, some are misleadingly advertised quoting ‘Total Capacity’.
+However, some Solar Battery Storage systems are misleadingly advertised quoting ‘Total Capacity’.
 Fully discharging any battery is damaging so there’s always a minimum charge state that is maintained.
 While some manufacturers advertise the Total Capacity, you may not be able to use all of it.

 Look for the ‘Useable capacity’ figure, which may be buried in a datasheet or even stated as ‘Depth of Discharge’, which is usually measured as a percentage of the Total Capacity.